-- 12.1 The wage schedule for employees on the payroll is set forth in Appendix "A" is effective 12/21/2023. - 12.2 Effective January 1, 2024, based on the employee's adjusted date of hire, employees will receive longevity pay in addition to their base rate of pay pursuant to the following schedule:
+- 12.1 The wage schedule for employees on the payroll is set forth in Appendix "A". - 12.2 Longevity.
+Effective January 1, 2024, based on the employee's adjusted date of hire, employees will receive longevity pay in addition to their base rate of pay pursuant to the following schedule: